TomatoOmelette/wyrd/README.md

 # Wyrd

-Personal book knowledge system with semantic search, knowledge graphs, and MCP integration.
+Personal RAG system for your book library.
+Semantic search with citations, optional LLM synthesis, and MCP integration for Claude.

-*The web of knowledge, interconnected like fate itself.*
+Named after the Old English word for *fate* — a nod to how the books you read shape how you think.

 ## Features

-- **Semantic Search** - Query your book collection using natural language
+- **Semantic search** — query your library in natural language, get passages back with book/chapter citations
-- **Knowledge Graph** - Map concept relationships across sources
+- **MCP server** — four tools (`search_knowledge`, `explore_library`, `get_advice`, `compare_sources`) usable from Claude Desktop or any MCP client
-- **MCP Server** - Integrate with Claude and other LLM clients
+- **Topic extraction** — surface recurring ideas across sources
-- **Topic Extraction** - Automatically identify and organize topics
+- **Human curation** — optional YAML workflow for hand-curating principles and strategies from a book
-- **Human Curation** - YAML-based workflow for curating key insights
+- **Local by default** — runs with `sentence-transformers` and ChromaDB; synthesis falls back to a rule-based extractor when no LLM is configured

-- **Multiple Backends** - ChromaDB (default), with pgvector/Neo4j options
+*Experimental:* a concept knowledge graph is wired up behind `wyrd concepts` (NetworkX-backed) but not yet integrated into search or the MCP tools.

 ## Requirements